Larry Slawson received his Master's Degree from UNC Charlotte in 2018. He specializes in European History.

 Schwerer Gustav's Combat Effectiveness

-Aside from the tremendous manpower needed for the Gustav, one of the biggest drawbacks of the gun was its slow fire-rate.
+Aside from the tremendous manpower needed for the Gustav, one of the biggest drawbacks of the gun was its slow fire rate.
 The gun was capable of shooting only 14 rounds a day due to calibration difficulties and the time it took to load a single shell.
 This made the Gustav effective against stationary targets, but not mobile units.
 Other issues included the weapon’s sheer size, which made it an easy target for Allied aircraft in its vicinity.
-As a result, special attention and care was needed to not only hide the weapon from plain sight (when not in use), but to conceal it from enemy aircraft when being prepped for combat operations in the open.
+As a result, special attention and care were needed to not only hide the weapon from plain sight (when not in use) but to conceal it from enemy aircraft when being prepped for combat operations in the open.